slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 Once your server is ready, follow the [Asana Rules_Guide](https://asana.com/guide/help/premium/rules) to create a rule.
 When choosing an action, you should select your app's action.
-These will only show up if the project has the app installed and you submitted app actions when you [registered your Workflow App](/docs/register-a-platform-ui-app).
+These will only show up if the project has the app installed and you submitted app actions when you [defined your UI Component endpoints](/docs/register-a-platform-ui-app).
 You should see your customized form.
 Feel free to submit it and create the rule.

 Sadly, you will be unable to test the action being triggered while hosting locally.
 To test this, deploy your server